 - List all collateral that could be pledged to the bank as security for the loan

-Selecting and Developing a Relationship With a Bank
+Select and Develop a Relationship With a Bank

 When business owners have trouble with banks the major problem is generally related to communication.
 It’s important that bankers are informed about the business and it’s equally important that business owners are informed about a bank’s policies and procedures.